 Sometimes emergencies happen.
 If a pipe bursts and the home needs expensive repairs ASAP, homeowners may not have the funds to cover the cost.
 Or, if a loved one gets sick or dies, you may find yourself with unexpected travel, hospice, or funeral expenses.

 Unexpected expenses are a part of life.
-A second mortgage lets you tackle those expenses with equity you already have, rather than run up credit card debt.
+Our second mortgage Toronto program lets you tackle those expenses with equity you already have, rather than run up credit card debt.

 Debt consolidation makes paying off debt easier.
 It can also reduce interest.
 Credit card debt can snowball quickly due to high interest rates.